nutanix-japan/nai-llm/docs/infra/infra_jumphost_tofu.md

-# Creating Ubuntu Linux jump host VM on Nutanix AHV
+# Create Ubuntu Linux jump host VM on Nutanix AHV using OpenTofu

-Below is walkthrough for manually creating a Linux VM on Nutanix AHV to support the various deployment scenarios.
+Below is walkthrough for creating a Linux VM on Nutanix AHV using OpenTofu to support the various deployment scenarios.

 ## Prerequisites